zhullyb/monyhar/monyhar/docs/linux/gtk_theme_integration.md

 For GTK3.20 or later, themes will as usual have to replace ".entry" with "entry".

-The list of CSS selectors that Chromium uses to determine its colors is in
+The list of CSS selectors that Monyhar uses to determine its colors is in
 //src/ui/gtk/native_theme_gtk.cc.